nVentis/origin-node/README.md

 # Getting started
 The main entry point for manipulating OriginLab is the `Application` class, or more importantly, the inheriting classes `ApplicationSI` (using a running OriginLab instance) and `ApplicationCOMSI` (using a newly created instance).

-Following code illustrates usage for searching a worksheet by `LongName`
+Following code illustrates usage for searching a worksheet by `LongName` and updating the formula for the second column

 ```
 import {ApplicationSI} from "origin-node";